chromice/ae/README.md

 include 'ae/core.php';
 ```

 This will import the `ae` class.
-Its sole purpose is to manage code: import classes, run scripts and capture their output, register utilities and load libraries.
+Its sole purpose is to manage code: import classes, run scripts and capture their output, and load libraries and utilities.
 All these methods accept both absolute and relative file paths.

 ### Modules

 Out of the box æ will try to resolve all relative paths against the root directory, i.e. the one that contains *ae/core.php*.
-If you want æ to look for a file in another directory first, you can register it as a utility:
+If you want æ to look for a file in another directory first, you can load it as a utility:

 ```php
 ae::utilize('utility-name');
 ```

-All utilities are located in the */utilities* directory. æ will look for files in all registered utilities' directories, before trying the root directory:
+All utilities are located in the */utilities* directory. æ will look for files in all loaded utilities' directories, before trying the root directory:

 ```php
 echo ae::resolve('libs/foo.php');
 // will echo "/utilities/utility-name/libs/foo.php", if the file exists.
 ```

-If there is an *index.php* script inside the utility directory, it will be included when the utility is registered.
+If there is an *index.php* script inside the utility directory, it will be included when the utility is loaded.
 All utility initialisation code should go there.

-You can register as many utilities as you want, the path resolver would try them all in the order they were registered.
+You can use as many utilities as you want, the path resolver would try them all in the order they were loaded.

 ### Importing code